FreshRSS/FreshRSS/docs/en/users/04_Subscriptions.md

 ## Export

  1. To export your list of fedds, go to “Subscriptions management”.
- 2. Clic on "Import / export"
+ 2. Click on "Import / export"
  3. You can select for your export :
     1. the list of feeds
     2. the labelled articles